 With the advancement in technology over the years, we now live in a world that is both enriched and burdened by computers and gadgets.
 The domination of technology in our everyday lives highlights the importance of digital literacy not just for adults but also children.
 The digital world offers enormous benefits and advantages to everyone, however, without proper use and understanding of technology, the digital world can be overwhelming, and even dangerous.

-Moreover, whether kids are in online school, distance learning, or traditional brick-and-mortar school, it is expected that children have mastered all things related to computers.
+Moreover, whether kids are in an online school, distance learning, or traditional brick-and-mortar school, it is expected that children have mastered all things related to computers.
 After all, most teens and preteens spend several hours a day on digital screens.

 Basic Computer Skills for Kids to Master

-1. Typing Skills
+1. Computer Basics for Kids – Typing Skills

 When we think of essential computer skills for our children, typing isn’t something that is often discussed.
 But that really shouldn’t be the case, as learning to type is one of the most valuable skills that a child should learn.